dataspecer/ds-wdoi/source/backend/search-service/README.md

 There is also nodemon installed, but the testing usually requires loading the ontology to see the full behaviour.
 For this reason, running with the start proved to be more beneficial.

-## Containerizing and running in production
+## Containerization and running in production

 - There is a ready `Dockerfile` in the folder and it is set up to run in production mode.
 - The image structure: